evasinha/Notes/OLMT_notes.md

 --nyears_final_spinup 200         # base no. of years for final spinup --tstep 1                         # CLM timestep (hours)
 --cpl_bypass                      # Bypass coupler is OFF
---machine compy                   # machine to use --model_root ~/wrk/E3SM_SFA/E3SM  # base E3SM directory
+--machine anvil                   # machine to use --model_root ~/E3SM               # base E3SM directory
 --nopftdyn                        # Do not use dynamic PFT file --gswp3                           # Use GSWP3 meteorology
 --ng 720                          # number of groups to run in ensemble mode